Local Development Workflow

 # Update baseline if changes are correct

-# Commit updated baseline
+# Commit updated baseline and generated contract docs

-git add bellwether-baseline.json AGENTS.md
+git add .bellwether/bellwether-baseline.json CONTRACT.md

 git commit -m "Update baseline: added symlink support"